by Ron Kurtus (updated 9 February 2022)

-Pressure is a measurement of the force per unit area.
-Fluid pressure can be caused by gravity, acceleration, or forces in a closed container.
 Since a fluid has no definite shape, its pressure applies in all directions.
-Fluid pressure can also be amplified through hydraulic mechanisms and changes with the velocity of the fluid.
+Fluid pressure can also be amplified through hydraulic mechanisms and changes in the velocity of the fluid.

 Questions you may have include:

 - How does air and water pressure apply in all directions?

 - What are other applications of fluid pressure?

 This lesson will answer those questions.
 Useful tool: Units Conversion